kl3jvi/animity/README.md

 The app is purely for educational and personal use.

-CloudStream 3 does not host any content on the app, and has no control over what media is put up or taken down.
-CloudStream 3 functions like any other search engine, such as Google.
-CloudStream 3 does not host, upload or manage any videos, films or content.
+Animity does not host any content on the app, and has no control over what media is put up or taken down.
+Animity functions like any other search engine, such as Google.
+Animity does not host, upload or manage any videos, films or content.
 It simply crawls, aggregates and displayes links in a convenient, user-friendly interface.

 It merely scrapes 3rd-party websites that are publicly accessable via any regular web browser.
 It is the responsibility of user to avoid any actions that might violate the laws governing his/her locality.
-Use CloudStream 3 at your own risk.
+Use Animity at your own risk.